Write a Great User Story

 Acceptance criteria provide the Definition of Done for the story.
 As details about the story evolve, capture the critical ones as acceptance criteria.
 The product owner should list as many acceptance criteria as possible in order to clarify the intent of the story.
 Regardless of how detailed the acceptance criteria are, the team should have a conversation about them and adjust the acceptance criteria to capture the results of the discussion.
 Once an iteration has begun, testers can formalize acceptance criteria into acceptance tests.

-In Rally, place the acceptance criteria directly beneath the value statement in the Description field.
+In CA Agile Central, place the acceptance criteria directly beneath the value statement in the Description field.
 Delivery team members have a single location to see all of the story info with this method.
 By using bullet points, you can keep each criteria item brief and clear.

 Who uses user stories?

 Creation: The customer, customer proxy, product owner, and anyone else who identifies a need for the product can contribute user stories.

 Ownership and maintenance: The product owner owns the user stories and is responsible for writing, gathering, maintaining, and prioritizing.

 Usage: Developers, testers, technical writers use user stories to be able to know what to implement and when they are done.
 Product owners track overall progress based on the status of the user stories.
 Management tends to track user stories rolled up to epics or features.

 What are the top mistakes that people make?

 - Too formal or too much detail.
 Product owners with good intentions often try to write extremely detailed user stories.
 If a team sees a story at iteration planning that looks like an IEEE requirements document, they often assume that all the details are there and will skip the detailed conversation.

 - Technical tasks masquerading as stories.
 Much of the power of Agile comes from having a working increment of software at the end of each iteration.
 If your stories are really just technical tasks, you often do not end up with working software at the end of each iteration, and you lose flexibility in prioritization.